asvarga/Decaf-LLVM/README.md

 $ make
 ```

+The compiler should detect and target whichever architecture you are using.
+I have only tested it on my Mac.

 ## Running a Program

 Once the compiler is `make`'d, the `decaf` python script will compile and run your program.